Northrop P-61 Black Widow: European theater

 By December 1944, P-61s of the 422nd and 425th NFS were helping to repel the German offensive known as the Battle of the Bulge, with two flying cover over the town of Bastogne.
 Pilots of the 422nd and 425th NFS switched their tactics from night fighting to daylight ground attack, strafing German supply lines and railroads.
 The P-61's four 20 mm cannon proved effective in destroying German locomotives and trucks.

 The 422nd NFS produced three ace pilots and two ace radar operators (radar operators and gunners shared kills with the pilot), while the 425th NFS officially claimed none.
 Lieutenant Cletus "Tommy" Ormsby of the 425th NFS was officially credited with three victories.
-Ormsby was killed by friendly fire moments after attacking two Junkers Ju 87s on the night of 24 March 1945.
-His radar operator escaped with serious injuries, and was saved only by the quick actions of German surgeons.
+Ormsby was killed by friendly fire moments after attacking two Junkers Ju 87 Stukas on the night of 24 March 1945.
+His radar operator escaped with serious injuries and was saved only by the quick actions of German surgeons.
 He later reported that they had successfully engaged and shot down both Ju 87s before being shot down themselves.
 This claim was corroborated by other 425th aircrew who were operating in the area at the time.